copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Thiefstones no longer teleport themselves along with a gold golem that they steal away, unless you are a gold golem rubbing it on your own hand, in which case it stays with you.
+- Revert some of version 3.0's monster letter changes:
+  - Sea monsters moved back to ';'
+  - Zruties reintroduced as 'z'

 ### Interface changes